rancher/rancher-docs/docs/integrations-in-rancher/istio/istio.md

 You can check the health of the service mesh, or drill down to see the incoming and outgoing requests to a single component.

 :::note
+For Istio installations `103.1.0+up1.19.6` and later, Kiali uses a token value for its authentication strategy.
 The name of the Kiali service account in Rancher is `kiali`.
-Use this name if you are writing commands that require you to enter the name of the Kiali service account—for example, if you are trying to generate or retrieve a session token.
+Use this name if you are writing commands that require you to enter the name of the Kiali service account (for example, if you are trying to generate or retrieve a session token).
 For more information, refer to the [Kiali token authentication FAQ](https://kiali.io/docs/faq/authentication/).
 :::

 ### Jaeger